 How can the internet of things (IoT) be used in the retail industry?
 Join us, as we take a look at IoT in the retail sector and how we predict retailers will use this technology in the year ahead.
-That’s why we’ve sorted out 10 ways to use IoT in the retail industry in 2022.
+That’s why we’ve sorted out 10 ways to use IoT in the retail industry this year.
 In this way, you would be able to upgrade your own business.

 In the modern age, we’re all more connected to each other than ever before.
 This saying doesn’t just apply to people, but to the devices, we use too.